Lynching of Robert Marshall: Significance

 Today, Robert Marshall's lynching is known as the "Last Lynching of the American West."
 In 1998, a gravestone was dedicated to Robert Marshall and was inscribed with "Robert Marshall.
 Lynched June 18, 1925.
 A Victim of Intolerance.
 May God Forgive."

-In 2005, the US Senate adopted Resolution 39, a resolution that not only referred to Robert Marshall's case, but also to all the victims of lynching around the United States.
+In 2005, the United States Senate adopted Resolution 39, a resolution that not only referred to Robert Marshall's case, but also to all the victims of lynching around the United States.
 Resolution 39 was "A resolution apologizing to the victims of lynching and the descendants of those victims for the failure of the Senate to enact anti-lynching legislation."
 The upper chamber (1) "apologizes to the victims of lynching for the failure of the Senate to enact anti-lynching legislation"; (2) expresses the deepest sympathies and most solemn regrets of the Senate to the descendants of victims of lynching, the ancestors of whom were deprived of life, human dignity, and the constitutional protections accorded all citizens of the United States; and (3) remembers the history of lynching, to ensure that these tragedies will be neither forgotten nor repeated."

 Robert Marshall's lynching still deeply impacts and divides the local community of Carbon County, a "county [that] is an anomaly in a state that is overwhelmingly anti-union, Republican and Mormon."
 The 1998 commemoration was extremely debated amongst Price citizens: Salt Lake City organizers argued that it was a ceremony of "reconciliation and forgiveness" whilst some others claimed it only twisted the knife in the wound and tried "to make a martyr out of a murderer."
 If it was later acknowledged by historians that Marshall did shoot Burns, his lynching, like all the others, represents yet another miscarriage of justice in the American system.